civictechsweden/JagVillHaVaccin/README.md

 Attribution isn't mandatory but is greatly appreciated.
 As AGPL and CC-BY-NC-SA prescribe, you are required to publish the code of your own project if you wish to reuse it.

 Regarding the data, it consists of public booking times that are scraped from private websites so I am unsure of the license that can be applied.
-I suggest ***CC-BY Jag vill ha vaccin!***.
+I suggest ***CC-BY Jag Vill Ha Vaccin!***.

 ## Thank you ♥️

-**Jag vill ha vaccin!** is inspired of [Vite Ma Dose](http://vitemadose.covidtracker.fr), a French service built by [Guillaume Rozier](https://twitter.com/GuillaumeRozier) and many more.
+**Jag Vill Ha Vaccin!** is inspired of [Vite Ma Dose](http://vitemadose.covidtracker.fr), a French service built by [Guillaume Rozier](https://twitter.com/GuillaumeRozier) and many more.